 Flamenco is hardly the only dance to come out of Spain, however it remains the most popular.
 The flamenco dance originated in Andalusia in Spain over two centuries ago.
 But even with the passage of time, flamenco still holds high appeal.

 While it has Spanish roots, flamenco has evolved over time due to the influence of other world cultures.
-For instance, some dancers combine Spanish flamenco with Indian belly dancing to create 'flamenco belly dance fusion'.
+For instance, some dancers combine Spanish flamenco with Oriental belly dancing to create 'flamenco belly dance fusion'.

-You can even combine flamenco dancing with African dances to form new styles if you are creative enough!
+You can even combine flamenco dancing with African dances moves to form new styles if you are creative enough!

 Flamenco, like most Spanish dances, is a 'social dance'.
 Social dance is a non-competitive or recreational form of dancing performed alone or with a partner.
 Social dances are popular at social events including club parties, weddings, birthdays, business functions and informal gatherings.